brmson/yodaqa/data/eval/README.md

 Datasets
 --------

-Due to various constraints, the datasets we use for day-to-day development are pitifully small.
-We hope to improve the situation in the future but we have to do with this for now.

-Currently, we have two designated datasets:
+Our base dataset of questions consists of 867 questions that were adapted by us from the TREC QA track dataset and a #brmson IRC dataset; the raw datasets and detailed notes can be found in the data/trec/ directory.

+For evaluation purposes, we shuffle the questions randomly

+	cat ../trec/trecnew-curated.tsv ../trec/irc-curated.tsv | shuf >curated-full.tsv

+and then use the first 430 questions for the training dataset curated-train.tsv and the following 430 questions for the test dataset curated-test.tsv.
+The extra 7 questions are reserved for further use.

+These two datasets have the following designation:

-  * Testing dataset: Consists of the first 200 questions of the trecnew-single dataset (data/trec/trecnew-single200.tsv).
-We use this dataset for primary development, detailed performance analysis and general benchmarking.
+  * Training dataset data/eval/curated-train.tsv:  We use this dataset for primary development, detailed performance analysis and training (and if possible also testing) machine learning algorithms.
-  * Training dataset: Consists of the second 200 questions of the trecnew-single dataset (data/trec/trecnew-single400.tsv).
-We (will) use this dataset for training machine learning algorithms.

-We have some spare questions in the trecnew-single dataset.
-We hope to use these in the future for a verification dataset - a master benchmark with questions blind to the developers (we should never look at them, only at the summary results) and run only at well defined intervals (i.e. not driving day-to-day development and feature acceptance).

-However, before setting this up, the TREC datasets should be cleaned up from wrong and ambiguous answers and categorized (e.g. to enwiki-easy - should be possible to text mine -, enwiki-deducible - human could deduce this with just enwiki -, and enwiki-no - impossible to answer without external sources).
+  * Testing dataset data/eval/curated-test.tsv:  We use this dataset for benchmarking YodaQA performance.
+We attempt to treat this dataset as "blind" and do not analyze or optimize performance for individual questions in this dataset.

-Ideally, humans should be doing all stages of evaluation instead of just using regex matches, as time by time an unconcieved legitimate answer pops up.
+Ideally, humans should be doing all stages of evaluation instead of just using regex matches, as time by time an unconcieved legitimate answer pops up and on the other hand, sometimes the regex is unintentionally over-permissive.

+N.B. up to early September 2014, we were using a "trecnew-single200" dataset - we used it for both the "training" and "testing" purposes and it was uncurated, i.e. with many unsatisfactory answer patterns and suspect questions.

 Tools
 -----

-To measure performance at a given commit, run
+To measure training set performance at a given commit, run

-	data/eval/trecnew-single200-measure.sh
+	data/eval/curated-measure.sh train

+and to benchmark performance on test set, run

+	data/eval/curated-measure.sh test

 from the project root.
-It will create a file in data/eval/ with the answers to a set of 200 trecnew-single questions.
+It will create a file in data/eval/ with the answers to the training set questions.
 To display simple stats on these files, run

-	data/eval/tsvout-stats.sh data/eval/tsv/trecnew-single200-*.tsv
+	data/eval/tsvout-stats.sh data/eval/tsv/curated-test-*.tsv

 or, to show all recorded evaluations chronologically, simply